rushilma/thesis/2-algorithms.typ

   The Hermite polynomials $(h_j)_(j >= 0)$ form a complete orthonormal basis for $L2norm$.
 ]

 To extend this to $L2normN$, we can take products.
-For a multi-index $alpha in NN^N$, we define the multivariate Hermite polynomial $h_alpha: RR^N to RR$ as
+For a multi-index $alpha in NN^N$, we define the multivariate Hermite polynomial $h_alpha colon RR^N to RR$ as
 $ h_alpha (z) := product_(j=1)^N h_(alpha_j)(z_j). $
 The degree of $h_alpha$ is clearly $abs(alpha)=sum_j alpha_j$.